Trump, on tape, presses Ga. official to ‘find’ him votes

 Green said Trump had raised “lots of questions” about whether he violated any election laws.

-Carl Tobias, a law professor at the University of Richmond, said Trump has shown “reprehensible and, possibly illegal, conduct.”
+Carl Tobias, a law professor at the University of Richmond, said Trump is guilty of “reprehensible and, possibly illegal, conduct.”

 “The people of Georgia are angry, the people of the country are angry,” he says on the recording.